 Let’s start by identifying some “never use these” options.
 Once exposed to oxygen, oils high in unsaturated fats like canola and olive oxidize quickly, develop free radicals and will go rancid fast.
 All this leaves you with a smelly cutting board and a spoiled surface that will really badly affect the quality of the food on your board.

-Oils with high levels of antioxidants similarly aren’t great since they prevent polymerization and leave you with a pesky gummy surface on your board.
+Furthermore, oils with high levels of antioxidants similarly aren’t great since they prevent polymerization and leave you with a pesky gummy surface on your board.

 While few will argue that using unsaturated fats is a bad idea, there’s more of a debate when it comes to the nut-based, mineral and “mystery” oils you’ll commonly find available.